< Pelvic inlet and outlet >

 The piriformis, obturator internus, and pelvic diaphragm must be studied in order to understand the architecture of the pelvis and the perineum.

 In reality, Fig. 7-7 is not a horizontal plane.
-The greater and lesser sciatic foramina cannot coincide in a plane (Fig. 7-5).
+The greater and lesser sciatic foramina cannot coincide in a plane (Fig. 7-6).
+Nevertheless, it is suggested to observe the above two figures together.

 In the anterosuperior view of the pelvic skeleton, both the pelvic inlet and outlet are visible because the pelvic inlet (encircled by pelvic brim) is wider than the pelvic outlet (composed of urogenital and anal triangles) (Fig. 7-1).